 It is late August 1944 and an American force is attacking small farm based hamlet held by a platoon of Volksgrenadiers with A/T gun support.
-This is a small action that I am using to look at converting my Tigers at Minsk rules from hexes to an open board.
+This is a small action that I am using to look at converting my Into Battle - WWII Tactical rules from hexes to an open board.

 The game is confined to a large pinboard (34" x 22"), converting hexes to 10 centimetres per hex.